 Though not directly related to this article, I do have the following setup for solo camping or road trips for the late night truck bivvies before starting a backcountry trip.

 In my truck – Having a truck, doing a fair amount of trailhead bivvies, and having limited space in our small apartment, I keep some items in the vehicle at all times.
 These items include an old winter sleeping bag, my old MSR cookset with a spoon and lighter, an old single burner propane stove, a small propane cylinder, a Z-Lite pad, some blankets ,a Frisbee, gutter nails, a ground cloth, a tarp and duct tape all in a plastic tote.
-Behind the bench seat (besides a Gazetteer and other maps) are bungee cords, parachute cord, work gloves and two camp chairs.
+Behind the bench seat (besides an atlas and other maps) are bungee cords, parachute cord, work gloves and two camp chairs.
 Works well for the late night truck bivvies before a big trip (don’t have to unpack and repack my gear before starting the trip) and keeps some gear ready to go at all times.

 Those without a truck and/or doing late night trailhead bivvies need not be this overkill. 😉 I recognize this method does not work for everyone, but it is an option to keep in mind if you are in a similar situation.